Roger-Bernard III, Count of Foix: Relationship with Philip IV

 In 1290, Roger-Bernard tried to stop the seneschals of Toulouse and Carcassonne from interfering in his internal affairs, such as the administration of justice and the collection of taxes.
 Philip IV, now King of France, refused to call off his functionaries and diminish his own authority in the south and was thus forced to confiscate two of the count's castles as punishment for his disobedience and lack of cooperation with the crown.
 Nonetheless, in 1293, the king finally intervened to order the seneschal of Carcassonne to leave the count of Foix's matters to the count of Foix.
 In 1295, Philip made the count Governor of Gascony and, on 29 April, ordered the seneschal to return the confiscated castles of 1290.

 In 1295, Roger-Bernard alleged that the seneschal was levying taxes without his consent or permission to finance the war with England.
 As a means of paying the count back for these imposts, Philip granted him castles in July 1295 and 1298.

+In 1297, he was one of the three commanders of the French army under Robert II, Count of Artoiss which defeated the English army of Henry de Lacy, Earl of Lincoln at the Battle of Bonnegarde, during the Gascon War.

 When Bernard Saisset, bishop of Pamiers, was inciting the people of Toulouse to revolt, it was to Roger-Bernard that he went looking for a leader.
 He was refused and the count informed the king.